100+ Free CHWS Practice Questions

 BONENT 2026

 The CHWS exam contains 150 questions over 3 hours.
-Water Purification Equipment is the largest domain at 20%, covering RO, pretreatment, deionization, UV, and distribution loop design.
-Eligibility requires 1–3 years dialysis water experience depending on education level.
-BONENT certification demonstrates mastery of AAMI/ISO 13959 water quality standards, contaminant hazards, and disinfection practices essential for patient safety in hemodialysis.
+Water Purification Equipment is the largest domain at 20%, covering RO, pretreatment, deionization, UV, and distribution-loop design.
+Eligibility requires 1–3 years of dialysis-water experience depending on education or qualifying credentials.
+BONENT certification demonstrates mastery of ISO 23500-3:2024, the distinct CMS-incorporated AAMI requirements, contaminant hazards, and disinfection practices essential for patient safety.

 Sample CHWS Practice Questions